This article includes links to our travel partners at TripAdvisor, where you can read traveller reviews, book tours and plan your visit to Dublin.

 Kilmainham Gaol

-Kilmainham Gaol is one of the most popular attractions in Dublin and for good reasons.
-This used to be a former prison and it was here that several Irish revolutionaries were imprisoned and executed under orders of the UK government.
-Throughout the years, this place came to symbolize the Irish long struggle for independence from the British.
+Kilmainham Gaol is one of Dublin’s most popular attractions, and for good reasons.
+This used to be a former prison, and it was here that several Irish revolutionaries were imprisoned and executed under orders of the UK government.
+Throughout the years, this place symbolized the Irish long struggle for independence from the British.
 Today, Kilmainham Gaol serves as a museum.
-Here you will learn everything about the prisoners’ daily lives while also refreshing your memory on Irish history and its perpetual fight against its neighbour, the UK.
+Here, you will learn everything about the prisoners’ daily lives while refreshing your memory of Irish history and its perpetual fight against its neighbour, the UK.

 - How to get there: Kilmainham Gaol is slightly outside Dublin city centre.
-To reach it you can either take a bus to Dublin Heuston and enjoy a 20-minute walk, or go to the city centre and rely on public transport.
-Check out this Google Map link for details on public and private transit options, and the associated time required.
+You can take a bus to Dublin Heuston and enjoy a 20-minute walk, or go to the city centre and rely on public transport.
+Check out this Google Map link for details on public and private transit options and the required time for each.

 - Plan your visit: Visit TripAdvisor for more information about visiting Kilmainham Gaol, book a tour or read traveller reviews.